Empowering people through storytelling

 “Vulnerable gay men with issues around sex, new drugs that tapped into that problem rather well, and changing technology.
 What they call the perfect storm.”
 David Stuart, (Chemsex trailer, 2015)

-The idea is that these three stories would run as a series of feature stories during LGBT History Month, which is an annual national celebration of the LGBT community in the UK since 2005 held every February, with an international appeal not just UK focused.
+The idea is that these three stories would run as a series of feature stories during LGBT History Month, which is an annual national celebration of the LGBTQ community in the UK since 2005 held every February, with an international appeal not just UK focused.